Anshuman-Jha-01/RESTful-API-with-SQL/Readme.md

    ```

 5. **Configure MySQL:**
-   In both `index.js` and `insertData.js`, update the MySQL password with your own password in the following snippet:
+   In both `index.js` and `insertData.js`, enter the MySQL password in the following snippet:
    ```js
    password: "your-password"
    ```